sirrice/sirrice.github.io/_includes/applying.md

 <span class="applyheading">
-  If you are interested in joining, see below.
-I am unlikely to respond to direct emails.
+  If you are interested in joining, the best way is to see below!
 </span>